Beyond civil disobedience, what would psychedelic use to influence power systems look like?

-Could the examination of psychedelic interpretations across women and men aid understanding of biological/developmental sex differences?
+Could the examination of psychedelic interpretations across women and men aid understanding of biological/developmental/cultural sex differences?
+Could it empower both sexes to know more about this?

 Switching gears along the Yarra River, I pedal faster and faster, heading nowhere in particular.
 My face just crashed into a party of flies and now I’m swallowing wings.
 Sinking into my surroundings — the wind, ripples in the water, parrots overhead — with no thoughts of all the elses and elsewheres I could be, I’m tripping.